-Updated September 12, 2025: Nigeria’s Federal Government has announced plans to construct what could become Africa’s first underwater tunnel to connect the ongoing Lagos-Calabar and Sokoto-Badagry highways.
+Updated September 12, 2025: Nigeria’s Federal Government announced plans to construct what could become Africa’s first underwater tunnel to connect the ongoing Lagos-Calabar and Sokoto-Badagry highways.
 Speaking during an inspection tour in Lagos on Wednesday, David Umahi, the minister of works, said the tunnel will run for 2.9 kilometres, connecting Ahmadu Bello Way to Snake Island and extending to Badagry.
 “Our tunnel is inside the ground.
 It’s going to be 2.9 kilometres.
 When done, it’s going to be the first tunnel in Africa inside water,” Umahi said.
 The minister explained that the project would be executed under a Public-Private Partnership (PPP) arrangement, using land resources around Snake Island and Badagry to fund the initiative.
+The government has also approved the construction of the second phase of the Lagos-Ibadan Expressway, expected to compliment the Sokoto-Badagry superhighway project.

 October 26, 2024: The Sokoto–Badagry Superhighway Project took a significant step forward as the Federal Government of Nigeria flagged off the construction of Section I in Ilelah Town, Sokoto State.
 The ceremony marked the official commencement of works on this long-awaited project.
 The section is designed to cover a stretch of 120 kilometers.
 According to details published on the Ministry of Works’ website, this first section will feature a six-lane design, with three lanes on each side separated by landscaped medians.
 The road will be constructed using rigid concrete pavement to ensure durability and enhance its long-term value.